jdittrich/userNeedResearchBook/text/dataAnalysis.md

 to make sense of your data.

-## Create meaningful groups
+### Create meaningful groups

-I already talked about grouping data by shared themes.
+I already talked about grouping notes by shared themes.
 The question is: What is a *meaningful* theme?

-One method to group data and to derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
+One method to group notes and to derive a theme would be going through the notes and see which utterances and observations mention the same thing or the same assessment.
 Thus, all notes mentioning »color« would belong to one theme and get the title »Color«; all notes mentioning »good«  belong to one theme and get the title »good things«.

 > Let’s say we gathered this data (among others) in research on Do-It-Yourself-Work (DIY)
 >